 In contrast umweltan drawings are focused on capturing the essence of subjective experience rather than copying objective reality.
 The caricaturist’s, cartoonists and animators are amongst the people that have been most successful at making the umwelt visual.
 This image is a portrait of Wellington, known in his day as “the Nose” (a very umweltan nickname).
 It is a hotchpotch of mental associations, subconscious biases and distortions that have been thrown together and allowed to run wild,.
 The image looks like nothing we know of in the umgebung, and it nothing like the experience of seeing Wellington if he walked into the room, but it is instantly readable and recognisable because it mimics the mind’s habit of jumping from one associated prejudice to the next.
 In this sense my use of the word umweltan is correct, even though to a pedant I might seem to be stretching my language.

+And somehow ART has this power to undress our umwelts and expose them to us.
 The distortions and melding together of subconscious associations in the portrait of “A Wellington Boot” is reminiscent of the Lion Man of the Hohenstein Stadel (38,000 BC) which is contemporary with the earliest cave paintings and earliest evidence of figurative art ever found.
 This image of a man’s body with an animals head is a concept that reoccurs in multiple cultures across the world.

 Cave art are the very earliest known paintings.
 They must have been painted and seen by the flicker of firelight and scholars speculate that they are “representations” of “the spirit world”.
 Is there anything more subjective that our sense of spirit?
 Seeing spirit and “belief” in other worlds is specific to the umwelt of our species.

-The “representations”, a preferred word to “art works” by some in the Palaeontologist community, is an another interesting choice of words since it is also a preferred word amongst neuroscientists when talking about the creation of virtual images by subconscious processes.
+The “representations”, a preferred word to “art works” by some in the Palaeontologist community, is an another interesting choice of words since it is often a preferred word amongst neuroscientists when talking about the creation of virtual images by subconscious processes.
 Much nearer to our age are the startling the fantasies of scribes in the margins of illuminated medieval manuscripts (marginalia).

 You may say that when you look out of your window you will see the umgebung through your umwelt, and there will be no lion headed men or penis trees?
 Are these not works of the imagination, rather than the umwelt?
 This is a valid question that requires an answer; The umwelt in our wakeful state is not the same as the umwelt of our dreams and imagination.
 Whilst I cannot provide evidence to counter your claim, the umwelt images I see when I am awake are perhaps the same but under the stricter supervision than those I experience when I am asleep.
 Such factors as reason, working memory and knowledge.
 (Whilst driving late at night I have sometimes experienced hallucinations that bridges across motorways are mountains or castles.
 It is as if my brain has stopped filtering out wrong options.
 When this happens I always stop driving and take a nap).